Santos-Gustavo/Data-Science-Portfolio/README.md

 >
 > “An average company loses anywhere between 1% and 2.5% of their total revenue on the time it takes to bring a new hire up to speed”.
 >
-> Hiring a new employee costs an average of $7645 (0-500 corporation).
+> “Hiring a new employee costs an average of $7645 (0-500 corporation)”.
+>
-> It takes 52 days on average to fill a position.
+> “It takes 52 days on average to fill a position”.

 [Source](https://toggl.com/blog/cost-of-hiring-an-employee)